ChrisH2727/Milestone-3/README.md

 13. As an admin user I want to add an isotope type and its respective half life to the list.

-14. As an admin user I want to update information assocaited with an isotope.
+14. As an admin user I want to update information associated with an isotope.

 15. As an admin user I want to delete isotope types, but only if all sources of that isotope type are not on loan.